json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 group is working on different standards on the Web of Things with the first publications of the Thing Description and Architecture recommendations in 2019.

-At the time of this writing, our Working Group consists of 96 participants representing 36 organizations and the our Interest Group consists of 131 participants representing 48 organizations.
+At the time of this writing, the Working Group consists of 96 participants representing 36 organizations and the the Interest Group consists of 131 participants representing 48 organizations.

 ![W3C Web of Things Examples](/blog/img/posts/2022/w3c-wot-case-study/wot-examples.webp)